spass-2.0 – Secure Password Generator

 Continue reading Simple Histogram Widget for wxWidgets

-Designing a Better a CSS RTL Convertor
+Designing a Better CSS RTL Converter

 1. When a design update is released, one cannot use previous translation work.

-3. Complex CSS can’t be translated automatically, as it requires understanding of the structure of the corresponding html files and how the CSS will be used by future code.
+3. Complex CSS can’t be translated automatically, as it requires understanding the structure of the corresponding html files and how the CSS will be used by future code.

 Hash Puppy – A Qt Checksum Calculator